jcoiner/memtest/README.md

      - that reduces the search space a lot
        (assuming 5.01 stock still works)

+   * try with full old 5.01, does it work on this host?
+     - NO!
+     - the failure mode is a little different: v5.01 hangs, the new one reboots the machine.
+Neither works though.
+     - given that it works in VBox, let's say SMP mode is OK.

  - Update the version number to 6.0.
 Where does the 5.01 print from?